 Learn how to take your body movement to another level while dancing to the rhythms of Cuban music fused with African drums.

-En Motion instructors are one of the rare groups who have the the opportunity to receive training in Cuba and Italy by great Afro-cuban maestros like Alberto Valdes, Maykel Fonts, Chiquito, Fernando Sosa, Antonio & Jasmina Berardi and Silvio (in Cuba).
+En Motion instructors are one of the rare groups who have the privilege to receive direct training in Cuba and Italy from great Afro-cuban maestros like Alberto Valdes, Maykel Fonts, Chiquito, Fernando Sosa, Antonio & Jasmina Berardi and Silvio (in Cuba).

 We aim to bring to our students some of the best and most authentic African Dance arts.
 Be prepared to work on full body isolation from head, shoulders, rib-cage, hip to knees.

 Mambo is heaven’s gift to music: a high-energy, Cuban style with an infectious rhythm.
 Named “Mambo”, meaning “Shake it”